JammingJack/design-patterns/README.md

    The Strategy Pattern defines a family of algorithms,encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it

+   ##### Intent

+      * Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from the clients that use it.
+      * Capture the abstraction in an interface, bury implementation details in derived classes.

       Generaly speaking this is the class diagram of the strategy pattern

    ![strategy uml](https://upload.wikimedia.org/wikipedia/commons/3/39/Strategy_Pattern_in_UML.png)